xmos/lib_camera/doc/rst/07_api_reference.rst

 Sensors
 -------

-This module provides a high-level class fort he camera sensor.
+This module provides a high-level class for the camera sensor.
 It includes set of methods that the library needs in order to configure and control the camera sensor.

 .. doxygengroup:: camera_sensors